-The EPEAT Program offers Participating Manufacturers two conformity assurance pathways to choose from - the Certification Pathway and the Priority Verification Pathway.
+The EPEAT Program offers Participating Manufacturers two conformity assurance pathways to choose from - the Certification Pathway and the Verification Pathway.
 Both Pathways require Participating Manufacturers to work with a GEC-approved CAB for Documentation Review and Continuous Monitoring.
-EPEAT-registered products are not publicly identified in the EPEAT Registry as being assessed through Certification or Priority Verification as both pathways are equally robust, credible, and valid.
+The key differences in the Pathways are how products are sampled for Documentation Review and the length of validity of results from Initial Documentation Review.
+EPEAT-registered products are not publicly identified in the EPEAT Registry as being assessed through Certification or Verification as both pathways are equally robust, credible, and valid.